A BRIEF HISTORY OF THE INDUSTRIAL REVOLUTION

 In the 19th century machines in factories were usually operated by steam engines.
 At the end of the 19th century they began to convert to electricity.

 In the mid 19th century travel was revolutionized by railways.
 They made travel much faster.
 (They also removed the danger of highwaymen).
 The Stockton and Darlington railway opened in 1825.
 However the first major railway was from Liverpool to Manchester.
 It opened in 1830.
 In the 1840s there was a huge boom in building railways and most towns in Britain were connected.

 The first underground railway in Britain was built in London in 1863.
 Steam locomotives pulled the carriages.
 The first electric underground trains began running in London in 1890.

 Karl Benz and Gottlieb Daimler made the first cars in 1885 and 1886.
 Cars developed rapidly.
 Thomas Ahearn invented the car heater in 1890.
 Mary Anderson invented windscreen wipers in 1903.

 Meanwhile at sea travel was revolutionized by the steam ship.
 By 1815 steamships were crossing the English Channel.
 Furthermore it used to take several weeks to cross the Atlantic.
 Then in 1838 a steam ship called the Sirius made the journey in 19 days.
-However steam did not completely replace sail until 1897 when Charles Parsons invented the steam turbine.
+However steam did not completely replace sail until the end of the 19th century when the steam turbine was used on ships.

 A history of transport

 Medicine during the Industrial Revolution

 James Simpson (1811-1870), who was Professor of Midwifery at Edinburgh University, began using chloroform for operations in 1847.
 Incredibly some people disapproved of using chloroform to relieve pain, especially if it was used to help women giving birth.
 Some people thought that childbirth ought to be painful!
 However in 1853 Queen Victoria insisted in having chloroform when she gave birth to her eight child.
 Afterwards most of the opposition to using chloroform ended.
 Nobody dared criticize the queen!